William Worth (Irish judge): Career

 His staunchly Protestant background was no doubt a recommendation for high office, at a time when the tolerant attitude towards Roman Catholicism which had existed since the Restoration had been destroyed by the anti-Catholic hysteria engendered by the Popish Plot.
 His mother was a Quaker, who was arrested in 1664 for attending a Quaker meeting, but her husband's outraged reaction when he learned of this is sufficient evidence of his own strong Protestant beliefs: he never showed any sympathy for either Quakers or Baptists.
 His parents became utterly estranged, and were never reconciled: his father in his last will and testament referred grimly to his mother's "fallen (i.e. sinful) condition", and urged her to perform her "first act" (i.e. repentance of her sins).

 In the 1680s William went regularly on the Connacht assize with Henry Hene (or Henn), Chief Baron of the Irish Exchequer.
 This prompted the publication of a satire Elegy on the Pig that followed Chief Baron Henn and Baron Worth from Connaught to Dublin".

 As a strong Protestant, William was naturally assumed to be a supporter of the Glorious Revolution of 1688, and after the arrival of the Roman Catholic King James II of England in Ireland in 1689, he was removed from office.
 Unlike some of his judicial colleagues (like Sir John Lyndon, who was detained when he tried to flee from Ireland) Worth was given leave to go to England.
 On his return to Ireland he sought reappointment as a Baron of the Exchequer, and is later said to have lobbied to be appointed as Lord Chancellor of Ireland, but to no avail.
-His failure to secure reappointment is perhaps surprising, since other Protestant High Court judges who had been removed from the Bench by James II, including Sir John Lyndon and Sir Standish Hartstonge, 1st Baronet, returned to their former positions.
+His failure to secure reappointment is surprising, since other Protestant High Court judges who had been removed from the Bench by James II, including Sir John Lyndon and Sir Standish Hartstonge, 1st Baronet, returned to their former positions.
 He spent some time managing the estates of James Butler, 2nd Duke of Ormonde.

 He was a man of considerable wealth, and a generous benefactor of his old University.
 He had a townhouse at Aungier Street in Dublin; he also had a house at Rathfarnham (then in the countryside, now a suburb of south Dublin) and another at nearby Oldbawn, which he probably acquired from his second wife's family, the Tyntes, who are recorded as its earlier owners.